 What is DCA and How Does it Work?

 DCA is a small moleculeImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More drug that has garnered interest for its potential to alter cellular metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+Think of them as the microscopic Legos that build the world!
+The… Read More drug that has garnered interest for its potential to alter cellular metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.
 Specifically, it inhibits an enzymeEnzymes are special proteins that speed up chemical reactions in your body.
 They’re like tiny helpers that get important jobs done quickly and efficiently.
 Examples: • Digestive enzymes: These break down food into smaller parts your body can absorb.
-(Example: Amylase… Read More called pyruvateImagine your body’s cells as bustling factories, each with a complex network of conveyor belts and machinery designed to produce energy.
-Pyruvate is like a central hub in this factory, a crucial intersection where different energy sources converge and are… Read More dehydrogenase kinase (PDK), which plays a key role in regulating the balance between glycolysisImagine you’re building a fire to stay warm.
+(Example: Amylase helps break down starches.) • Lactase: This enzyme helps you digest… Read More called pyruvateImagine your body’s cells as bustling factories, each with a complex network of conveyor belts and machinery designed to produce energy.
+Pyruvate is like a central hub in this factory, a crucial intersection where different energy sources converge and are transformed into a usable form of energy that powers your… Read More dehydrogenase kinase (PDK), which plays a key role in regulating the balance between glycolysisImagine you’re building a fire to stay warm.
 Glycolysis is like the first step in that process!
 It’s the metabolic pathway that breaks down glucose (sugar) from carbohydrates into a simpler molecule called pyruvate.
-This breakdown starts the process of… Read More (breakdown of glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More in the cytoplasm) and oxidative phosphorylationOxidative Phosphorylation: The Body’s Power Plant Energizing Life: Understanding Oxidative Phosphorylation (OXPHOS) Have you ever wondered how your body transforms the food you eat into the energy you need to move, think, and simply exist?
-It’s a complex process, but… Read More (energy production in mitochondria).
+This breakdown starts the process of generating energy for your cells.
+Think of it as the… Read More (breakdown of glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More in the cytoplasm) and oxidative phosphorylationOxidative Phosphorylation: The Body’s Power Plant Energizing Life: Understanding Oxidative Phosphorylation (OXPHOS) Have you ever wondered how your body transforms the food you eat into the energy you need to move, think, and simply exist?
+It’s a complex process, but a key player in this energy conversion is oxidative phosphorylation… Read More (energy production in mitochondria).

 By inhibiting PDK, DCA promotes the flow of pyruvate into the mitochondria, stimulating oxidative phosphorylation.
 This shift in metabolism can have various effects, including:

 - Inhibition of cancerImagine your body as a well-organized society, where each cell plays a specific role.
 Cancer disrupts this harmony, as a group of cells goes rogue, breaking the rules of normal growth and function.
-These renegade cells multiply uncontrollably, forming tumors… Read More cell growth: Cancer cellsCells are the basic building blocks of all living things.
-Think of them like tiny rooms that make up a much larger house—your body!
-Examples of cells: • Animal cells: These make up animals like you, cats, and birds. • Plant… Read More often rely on glycolysis for energy production, even in the presence of oxygen (known as the Warburg effectDecoding the Warburg Effect: A Journey Through the Legacy of Otto Warburg Imagine cancer cells as ravenous party guests, gorging themselves on sugar even when oxygen is readily available.
-This peculiar metabolic behavior, known as the Warburg effect, was first… Read More).
+These renegade cells multiply uncontrollably, forming tumors that invade and damage surrounding tissues.
+Origins of the Word… Read More cell growth: Cancer cellsThe cell is the basic building block of the human body, a tiny, microscopic (too small to see without a magnifying tool like a microscope) unit that works together with billions of other cells to form every part of the body, from the skin to the heart.
+Each cell is… Read More often rely on glycolysis for energy production, even in the presence of oxygen (known as the Warburg effectDecoding the Warburg Effect: A Journey Through the Legacy of Otto Warburg Imagine cancer cells as ravenous party guests, gorging themselves on sugar even when oxygen is readily available.
+This peculiar metabolic behavior, known as the Warburg effect, was first observed by the brilliant German scientist Otto Warburg nearly a… Read More).
 DCA can potentially disrupt this metabolic preference, leading to cancer cell death.

 Research Findings